Torremolinos: Shopping

 In 2016, approval was given for a massive shopping, hotel, casino and leisure complex to be built by the same company, Intu, that developed the Trafford Centre in Manchester on land next to Aqualand and the A7 motorway and primary ring roads.
-Costing in excess of 800 million euros, it will be the largest development of its type in the Mediterranean, incorporating an indoor skydiving attraction, a wave pool, indoor snow skiing, electric go-karting, concert hall and cinemas.
-All major Spanish retailers will be present such as El Corte Ingles, Zara and Mango.
-Construction work began in November 2017 and is expected to be completed within 5 years.
-Major road works are planned to handle the increased traffic as well as improved transport links to the old town.
+Costing in excess of 800 million euros, it will be the largest development of its type in the Mediterranean, however the project has been delayed.